Opera seria: 1720–1740

-At this time the leading Metastasian composers were Hasse, Caldara, Vinci, Porpora, and Pergolesi.
+At this time the leading Metastasian composers were Hasse, Caldara, Vinci, Bononcini, Leo, Porpora, and Pergolesi.
 Vinci's settings of Didone abbandonata and Artaserse were much praised for their stromento recitative, and he played a crucial part in establishing the new style of melody.
 Hasse, by contrast, indulged in stronger accompaniment and was regarded at the time as the more adventurous of the two.
 Pergolesi was noted for his lyricism.
 The main challenge for all was achieving variety, a break from the pattern of recitativo secco and aria da capo.
 The mutable moods of Metastasio's librettos helped, as did innovations made by the composer, such as stromento recitative or cutting a ritornello.
-During this period the choice of keys to reflect certain emotions became standardized: D minor became the choice key for a composer's typical "rage" aria, while D major for pomp and bravura, G minor for pastoral effect and E flat for pathetic effect, became the usual options.
+During this period the choice of keys to reflect certain emotions became standardized: D minor became the choice key for a composer's typical "rage" aria, while D major for pomp and bravura, G minor for pastoral effect and E-flat major for pathetic effect, became the usual options.